Learning How to Rest

 Rest is not an act of rebellion; it's a fundamental human right and necessity!
 It is SO important to recognise that being perpetually active is unrealistic.

-Rest means respecting the fact you can’t be ON all the time, and your resilience to stress and busyness doesn’t need to be worn like a badge of honor.
+Rest means respecting the fact you can’t be ON all the time, and your resilience to stress and busyness doesn’t need to be worn like a badge of honour.

 You can’t pour from an empty vessel